Interactive plots that explore themselves: axis folding and data grouping

 Step 6: Handling collapsed data in line graphs

 - Treat as missing (default) — null data points are considered absent.
-The line is interrupted at both edges of the collapsed range, creating a visible discontinuity.
+The graph is interrupted at both edges of the collapsed range, creating a visible discontinuity.
 This makes the fold obvious.

 The same three options apply to surface graphs in 3D charts — axis data groups and axis folding work on all three axes of a 3D Cartesian coordinate system.